Property Tax Savings in Texas: Every Exemption and Program Available (2026)

 Frequently Asked Questions

 $100,000 off for school district taxes, plus optional local exemptions up to 20% of value.
 If you own and live in your home as your primary residence, file for this exemption with your county assessor.
-It's free, usually a one-time application, and provides immediate savings.
+It's free, usually a one-time application.

 What are the benefits of senior property tax benefits?